veralake777/react-redux-blog/README.md

 ### Redux-Thunk
 - middleware to help make requests in a redux application
 - most popular use *async funcitons*
+- allows the option for actions to return a function
 ```
 dispatch -->   Action Creator Obj or Function
                             /\